Cumbria - the

 Carlisle itself is home to the smallest cathedral in

-by the dark and brooding castle which in past centuries has borne witness
+however, by the dark and brooding castle which in past centuries has borne

-to lengthy sieges and to many a bloody execution of Scottish invaders and
+witness to lengthy sieges and to many a bloody execution of Scottish

-wander the grim castle dungeons where these unfortunates were held in
+You can wander the grim castle dungeons where these unfortunates

-squalid conditions before being taken to the gallows on Harraby
+were held in squalid conditions before being taken to the gallows on Harraby Hill.

 browse amongst exhibits connected with the long and distinguished history